ooking for LGBTQ+ travel tips? Check out my post about queer travel in Iceland. Looking for puffins on the South Coast? Click here.

-Head back to your accommodation for a rest and to get cleaned up before a night out – perhaps pop a frozen pizza from Bonus in the oven, if you have cooking facilities!
-(I promise I don’t work for Bonus or anything, I’m just really into the crazy pig logo and low prices.)
+Head back to your accommodation for a rest and to get cleaned up before a night out – perhaps pop a frozen pizza from Bonus in the oven.
+(I promise I’m not sponsored by Bonus or anything, I’m just really into the crazy pig logo and low prices!)

 Queer Iceland: Have a gay night out!
-The nice thing, for my fellow queers, is that as far as we could tell, Iceland is a great place to be gay!
+As far as we could tell, Iceland is a great place to be gay.
 We felt totally comfortable being couple-y there.
-I wrote a detailed post about queer Iceland, with tips for LGBTQ+ travellers; check it out for info about gay bars events, tours, and pride.
+I wrote a detailed post about queer Iceland, with tips for LGBTQ+ travellers; check it out for info about gay bars, events, tours, and Pride.

 Day 3: the Golden Circle

 The Golden Circle is very busy in high season, it’s Iceland’s most popular route, after all.
-For the most part, it didn’t really matter to us – the sites and the views along the highway were still incredible, but at times we did get a bit of a sense of being cows, herded along!
+For the most part, it didn’t really matter to us – the sites and the views along the highway were still incredible, but at times we feel like cows being herded along!
 If you think that crowds will really affect your experience, aim to go early or late in the day, to avoid the bus tours.
 The main stops on the Golden Circle are:

 - Thingvellir/Þingvellir is historically and geologically significant.
 It’s the site of Iceland’s first parliament, established in 930 AD.
 It’s also the site of a rift between the North American and Eurasian tectonic plates, which drift apart by about 2cm every year.
 This place felt particularly crowded, due to lots of people being filtered through a narrow space, but the further you walk, the quieter it becomes, and it’s definitely worth walking between the continental plates!
 Parking here is paid (the only spot on the Golden Circle – 700 ISK).

-- Gullfoss is a really mezmerizing, massive waterfall that cascades into a deep canyon.
+- Gullfoss is a really mesmerizing, massive waterfall that cascades into a deep canyon.
 Take some time to really absorb the magnitude of the waterfall!
 There are lots of pathways around it.

 - Hakadalslaug Geysir (just called Geysir on the English road signs): this was pretty incredible!
-I’ve never seen a geyser erupt before, so if you’ve been to Yellowstone or elsewhere this experience may not have the same effect, but it was SOO much fun to wait eagerly with the crowd and cheer every time it erupted!
+I’ve never seen a geyser erupt before, so if you’ve been to Yellowstone or elsewhere it may not have the same effect, but it was SOO much fun to eagerly wait and cheer with the crowd every time it erupted!
 It happens about every 4 minutes.
-It’s part of a large geothermal field, and there are some other neat hot pools nearby, and if you want a little hike you can climb up a hill for a nice view of the area.
+Geysir is part of a large geothermal field; there are some other neat hot pools nearby.

-Bonus: Icelandic horses!
+- Bonus: Icelandic horses!
 I really wanted to see these guys, and luckily, they were everywhere!
-You’ll definitely see them in fields along the main highway, just make sure you only pull over if there is a safe parking space for you to do so.
+You’ll definitely see them in fields along the main highway, just make sure you only pull over if there is a safe parking pull off.
 You’re not meant to stop on the side of the road, and if you miss a photo op with some horses, I can almost guarantee there will be another one!

 Day 4: Jökulsárlón/Diamond Beach and Puffins in Vík

-Vik, a small fishing town, is a great place to stay along the South Coast.
-It’s a great jumping off point for day trips, not too far from Reykjavik, it’s nestled among majestic green cliffs with hiking trails, and is close to black sand beaches where you can see puffins.
+Camping in Vik: this small fishing town, nestled among majestic green cliffs, is a lovely place to stay along the South Coast.
+It’s a great jumping off point for day trips, not too far from Reykjavik, and is home to black sand beaches where you can see puffins.

-If you camp, the Vik campground is massive.
+The Vik campground is massive.
 You can pretty much set up your tent or campervan anywhere, so although the cliffs make a beautiful backdrop, you definitely won’t be enjoying a quiet experience in nature!
-That said, the price per night is only 1750 ISK per person.
-There are indoor bathrooms with flush toilets, free wifi at reception, paid showers and laundry facilities, and a cabin for indoor cooking with some tables and a sink.
+That said, the price per night is only 1750 ISK per person, and facilities include indoor bathrooms with flush toilets, free wifi at reception, paid showers and laundry, and a cooking/dining cabin.
 There’s a grocery store, cafe, and gas station right across the street.
-The store closes at 9, so make sure to stock up on groceries if you’ll be touring around late – time can get confusing under the midnight sun!

-After some breakfast Skyr, head out on the road towards Diamond Beach and Jökulsárlón Glacier Lagoon.
+On the road again: After some breakfast Skyr, head out on the road towards Diamond Beach and Jökulsárlón Glacier Lagoon (just across the highway from each other).
 This drive is just over 2 hours, plus a bit of time for stops to hang out with horses or snap photos of the landscape.

-Diamond Beach is a black sand beach where icebergs from the glacier lagoon wash up on shore!
-Some are tiny enough to juggle (as Kyla discovered) and others are human-sized or bigger.
-Looking back towards land, you can see part of the massive Vatnajokull Glacier.
+Diamond Beach is a black sand beach where pieces of iceberg – some tiny enough to juggle, others bigger than you -from the glacier lagoon wash up on shore..
 I recommend a jacket, gloves, and even a toque here, it’s chilly!

-Jökulsárlón, across the highway, is Iceland’s deepest lake, and is full of massive pieces of glacier, some of them pale blue.
-You can admire – in total awe – from land (like we did), or take a boat or even kayak tour to see the icebergs up close.
-Apparently you can often see seals here, and there’s lots of bird activity.
+Jökulsárlón, across the highway, is Iceland’s deepest lake, and is full of massive pieces of the Vatnajokull Glacier, some of them pale blue.
+You can admire it from land, or take a boat or even kayak tour to see the icebergs up close.
+There’s lots of bird activity and sometimes seals here!

 Day 5: Waterfalls and Blue Lagoon